Webcampak/Documentation/webcampak3.x/src/docs/Develop/en_Initial_Setup.md

 Following initial setup, you will be presented with a security warning from your browser.
 For now, accept it, but you are strongly encouraged to reconfigure the system to use a signed certificate issued by a public CA such as [letsencrypt](https://letsencrypt.org/).

+Note that recent browser versions are going to prevent you from accessing remote URLs using privately signed certificates.
+If this is the case and if you still want to proceed, on Google Chrome, type-in "thisisunsafe" directly in the window,. the page will then load.

 [![Self Signed certificate warning](images/webcampak-certificate.png "Self Signed certificate warning")](images/webcampak-certificate.png "Click to see the full image.")

 You will then be presented with the default splash screen, select "Desktop" to begin the installation.